strangerstudios/pmpro-invite-only/readme.txt

 == Changelog ==
 = .3.2 =
+* BUG: Fixed bug where "codes used" section would show up even if no codes were used.
 * ENHANCEMENT: Updates to the display of used and unused codes in the membership confirmation page and user profile.

 = .3.1 =